gitops-examples/openshift-gitops-agent/cert-manager/cert-manager.md

 ## Register Agent

-To use the Agent on the remote cluster, named `managed-clusted` here and in the blog, we need to mint a certificate for the Agent to use and formulate a cluster secret.
+To use the Agent on the remote cluster, named `managed-clusted` here and in the blog, we need to mint certificates for the Principal and Agent to use for [Mutual TLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) and formulate a cluster secret.

 ### Mint Agent Certificate for Principal

 Mint the managed-cluster certificate that the Principal will provide to the Agent, note the dnsName used is not important but you should use a consistent method.
-I'm using <cluster-name>.<CA-ROOT-DOMAIN> format:
+I'm using `<cluster-name>.<CA-ROOT-DOMAIN>` format:

 ```
 apiVersion: cert-manager.io/v1